ericwang184/cse15l-lab-reports/lab1.md

 ## Step 2: Remote Connecting
 Since my Macbook already has git installed in Terminal, I don't need to install git again.

 Since I have a Macbook, I can open up the Terminal application.
 However, if others have a Windows computer, they could use Terminal in their VSCode that they downloaded in step one by clicking on new terminal.
-To find my CSE15l account, I first went to the [site](https://sdacs.ucsd.edu/~icc/index.php).
+To find my CSE15l account, I first went to this [site](https://sdacs.ucsd.edu/~icc/index.php).
 Then, I opened up the [google doc](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit?usp=sharing) to figure out how to reset my password on my CSE15l account.
 In Terminal, I ran
 ```
 ssh cs15lwi23aqw@ieng6.ucsd.edu
 ```
 then typed in the password I set up for this account.
 Other students won't have the letters "aqw", but will have a different three letter combination.
-They will find their own specific three letter combination from the link above which leads students to their CSE15l account.
+They will find their own specific three letter combination from the [link](https://sdacs.ucsd.edu/~icc/index.php) above which leads students to their CSE15l account.

 After a few seconds, the Terminal should look something like this:
 ![Image](ACCESS.png)